el-quinto/mix/re[mix]/readme.txt

 1-4 (with mod 1 held)	decrease volume for group 1-41-4 (with mod 2 held)	increase volume for group 1-41-4 (with both mods held)	mute/unmute group 1-4 (momentary when held)
 5-6 (with mod 1 held)	stop pattern without erasing5-6 (with mod 2 held)	overdub pattern (only works if pattern already recorded)
 5-6 (with both mods held)   preset - +
+quickly press mod1 or 2 to trigger send/macro switches

 launchpad - enable LP switch in setup tab. layout same as 128/256 except 9-16 correspond to the launchpad’s right column circular buttons. switch track’s midi-in/out to 'launchpad' after u load remix.